 It is possible that servicing of the Mortgage Loans may be transferred in the future as a result of the occurrence of unremedied events of default or in the event of a Servicing Control Trigger.
-It is possible that the transfer of the rights, duties and obligations of the Servicer under the Pooling and Servicing Agreement to the successor servicer could adversely affect the servicing of the Mortgage Loans.
-For example, transfers of servicing involve the risk of disruption in collections due to data input errors, misapplied or misdirected payments, system incompatibilities and other reasons.
-In connection with any such transfer, the rate of delinquencies and defaults on the Mortgage Loans could increase and the timely transfer of collections on the Mortgage Loans by the Servicer to the Securities Administrator could be affected, either of which could result (in the absence of the Guarantee) in reductions or delays in the distributions on the Offered Certificates.
+It is possible that a Servicing Transfer Risk could arise as a result of the transfer of the rights, duties and obligations of the Servicer under the Pooling and Servicing Agreement to a successor servicer and could adversely affect the servicing of the Mortgage Loans.
+In connection with any such transfer, the rate of delinquencies and defaults on the Mortgage Loans could increase and the timely transfer of collections on the Mortgage Loans by the Servicer to the Securities Administrator could be affected, either of which could result in reductions or delays in the distributions on the Certificates.